 Then as you kick your floating leg long back into a modified side plank reach the sole of your foot out to tap or touch the sole of your partner’s foot.

-Repeat this side oblique crunch and partner heel tap for 40 seconds.
+Repeat this side oblique crunch and partner heel tap.
 Then switch sides, for the second set.

 Targets: Legs, glutes, hamstrings, hips, low back and core.